 Do It Yourself (DIY)

-Lastly, if you’re handy, you can just do the stuff yourself a save a lot of money.
+Lastly, if you’re handy, you can just do the stuff yourself a save a lot of money in the process.

 While you’ll still need to pay for the costs of materials, it is the installation that is often the most expensive piece depending on the job at hand.